sgelernter/synthgarden/README.md

 ```

 ### Samples Recordings, and Download
-A recorder is monkey-patched to change the audio mimeType to mp3 from the webm default using the `MediaRecorder API`, and an `mpegEncoder`.
+A recorder is monkey-patched to modify the audio `mimeType` to mp3 from the webm default using the `MediaRecorder API`, and an `mpegEncoder`.
 Users can download recordings as mp3s.
 ```js
 class PatchedRecorder extends Tone.Recorder {
     constructor(props) {